Prag8855/aab/content/guides/english-driving-schools-in-berlin.md

 ---
 Title: List of English-speaking driving schools in Berlin
 Short_title: List of English-speaking driving schools
-Description: A guide to find an English-speaking driving school for your car or motorcycle driving license.
+Description: A guide to find an English-speaking driving school for your car or motorcycle driving licence.
 Date_created: 2017-08-31
 Related_places:
     places/fahrschule-einszweidrive.md